The answers revealed

 Keep an eye on your phone – we’ll be in touch to send you your LGBTQIA+ ally guide!

 This guide presents simple and practical advice for all of us, as we strive to better support the LGBTQIA+ people in our lives and challenge discrimination facing the LGBTQIA+ community.
 Together, we can help build a safer, kinder and more equal world where human rights are enjoyed by all, regardless of who we love, how we dress or how we identify.

-Question 3: What does the ‘I’ in LGBTQIA+ stand for?
+Question 3: What does the Non-Binary Flag look like?

 You are part of a movement defending equality and demanding safety for all.

 From all of us at Amnesty, thank you.
 Your support as an ally is changing lives.